pittcsc/pittcsc-blog/src/posts/coolpost.md

 # Headers Exist

 Yep.
 I can also make text **bold** if I want to.
 Markdown is quite a *fancy* markup language!

+Also, this is totally not the 2nd version of this post.